mlbvncs/SearchForm/README.md

 # SearchForm
-Front-end project using HTML, CSS and JavaScript that simulates a search form
+Front-end project using HTML, CSS and JavaScript that simulates a search form.

 ## Requirements